TelemetryDeck/docs/articles/update-package.md

 ---
-title: How to update a Swift Package
+title: How to update a Swift package
 tags:
   - setup
   - package